MaayanLab/clustergrammer-docs/docs/getting_started.rst

 Introduction
 ============
-Clustergrammer is an interactive web-based tool for visualizing high-dimensional data as hierarchically clustered heatmap.
+Clustergrammer is a web-based tool for visualizing high-dimensional data as hierarchically interactive and shareable clustered heatmap.
 Clustergrammer can be used in three main ways:

-#.
-Clustergrammer-Web: web application
+#. :ref:`clustergrammer_web`
-#.
-Clustergrammer-Widget: Jupyter notebook interactive widget
+#. :ref:`clustergrammer_widget`
-#.
-JavaScript and Python libraries
+#. :ref:`clustergrammer_js` and :ref:`clustergrammer_py` libraries

-This section will provide quick instructions on how to generate a visualization using Clustergrammer and interact with that visualization.
+This section will provide quick instructions on how to generate a visualization from a matrix of data using the :ref:`clustergrammer_web` and the :ref:`clustergrammer_widget` as well as instructions on how to interact with the visualization.
+For developers interested in building their own web page using Clustergrammer, please see the :ref:`building_web_page` section.

 .. _getting_started_web_app: